 Children develop their own gross and fine motor skills as they grow up.
 These skills are achieved through various play activities such as picking up blocks, throwing objects, rolling over, and painting.

 7.)
 It Lets Children Experiment with Risky Behaviors Safely

 While risky play should be closely monitored, it’s sometimes useful for children as it helps them learn their boundaries.
 Most physical play activities allow little ones to test risky behaviors such as jumping off objects, climbing high in objects, and swinging.

 Have questions on your child’s developmental skills or how you can better foster your child’s development?
-Schedule an appointment for your child at Bayless Integrated Healthcare today!
+Schedule an appointment for your child at denova Collaborative Healthcare today!